tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/quarto-reports.md

 {{% /table %}}

-## Visualizing the data
+2. *Visualizing the data*

-The data is visualized with an interactive bar plot, which can be outputted in a Quarto file as well:
+Next, we'll visualize the data using an interactive bar plot, created with the `plotly` library in Python.
+This visuallization will also be included in the Quarto report.

 {{% codeblock %}}
 ```python